 - Stress that is high, chronic and unmanaged can contribute to early ageing and disease, including thyroid conditions.
 Manage stress in the way that works best for you.
 Meditation and yoga works for some while others find vigorous activity and nature walks to be more effective.
 But daily exercise, in whatever form you prefer, will help to discharge the build-up of stress hormones that may have accumulated during the day.

 - Take time out for yourself on a regular basis; fill your own cup of energy first and prioritise self-care.

-- Take care of extra dry skin and hair with natural products that deeply nourish such as Bitter Orange Body Oil and Rosemary & Marshmallow Shampoo.
+- Take care of extra dry skin and hair with natural products that deeply nourish such as Bitter Orange Body Oil.

 Additional help is available by phoning the free product advice line at Herbs Hands Healing between the hours of 9.00am to 1.00pm.
 Tel: 01379 608201.

 If you would like to learn more about herbs and receive updates about our products and services please take the time to subscribe to our newsletters.